cstook/LTspice.jl/README.md

 exc = defaultLTspiceExcutable()
 example2 = LTspiceSimulation(exc,filename)
 ```
 Define function to minimize.
-In this case we will find Rload for mamimum power transfer.
+In this case we will find Rload for maximum power transfer.
 ```
 function minimizeMe(x::Float64, sim::LTspiceSimulation)
     sim["Rload"] = x